WHAT’S IN THIS REVIEW?

 There’s no automatic killswitch in case the connection drops, and free users get no support options whatsoever, as they appear to focus on premium customers only.

 You can link up to 6 devices to one Betternet Premium account, which is par for the course when compared to the majority of paid VPNs on the market.
 (Some offer less, but it’s not unheard of to see 10 devices.)

-You’ll also be able to browse ad-free, as well as gaining access to ‘24/7 personalised email support’.
+You’ll also be able to browse ad-free, as well as gain access to ‘24/7 personalized email support’.
 I managed to get in contact after being overcharged ever so slightly, and they were reasonably responsive, getting back to me in under a couple of hours.

 As a free VPN, most users aren’t especially fussed as long as the service allows you to connect to their servers and mask your connection.
 However, as you don’t get to choose which server location you connect to with the unpaid version, it renders the whole thing useless if you want to bypass geo-restrictions to access content that isn’t located in the U.S.

 Overall, Betternet is hard to recommend if you’re looking for any additional features of any kind.
 It’s a pure VPN, but it lacks many of the core functions you’d expect considering the price tag attached to the premium edition.
 This does lead to an unobtrusive design, but the limited settings options are cause for reconsideration if you’re an experienced user.

 As you can see from the numbers above, pricing is split between either a one-month or yearly plan for the premium version, with the free trial being available for just seven days.

 The fees are in line with most mid-range VPN providers, although it’s not especially flexible if you’d like to use the premium plan for a few months without having to pay the full amount each time.
 (Most providers offer 3 months or 6 months, but it’s pretty much all or nothing here.)